Christmas Skin Survival Guide – Part 5

-This health enhancing ritual shouldn’t just be reserved for the morning after.
-Begin your day with a big glass of warm water with the juice of lemon.
+This health-enhancing ritual shouldn’t just be reserved for the morning after.
+Begin your day with a big glass of warm water with the juice of a lemon.
 Why warm?
 If you think about the temperature of your stomach, cold drinks can actually shock your digestive system, so opt for warm where possible.
-Lemon juice acts as a detoxifying agent, it assists in cleansing your liver and is a rich source of skin saving Vitamin C. It also benefits digestive health and boosts your immune system with its anti-bacterial and anti-viral properties.
+Lemon juice acts as a detoxifying agent, it assists in cleansing your liver and is a rich source of skin-saving Vitamin C. It also benefits digestive health and boosts your immune system with its anti-bacterial and anti-viral properties.

 According to nutritionist Sachiko Giorgilli, this medicinal herb has been used for over 2,000 years as a natural cure for liver ailments.
 It is renowned for its ability to cleanse, strengthen and enhance liver function.
 It also contains a powerhouse of antioxidants, along with anti-inflammatory properties that make this herbal remedy deserving of a new ritual.

 Often referred to as the miracle weed, this herb is famous for its beneficial effects on the liver, ability to balance blood sugar, purify the blood and boost the immune system.
 It is also rich in vitamins and minerals including Calcium, Magnesium, Iron Zinc, Potassium, Vitamin B and C, and is packed with all the anti-aging antioxidants, to clear skin and get you glowing from the inside out.
 The beautiful Yoko Inoue, the founder of Shoku Iku, has an amazing blend I highly recommend called “detox tea” containing dandelion, burdock, nettle, red clover, fennel, cinnamon, cardamom, liquorice and black pepper.
 What’s more, it actually tastes amazing!